PowerDNS/pdns/docs/security.rst

 - Enforce reasonable values in the ``SOA`` records.
 - Validate delegations.
 - Enforce a reasonable maximum for the total number of records.
-- Enforce a reasonbale maximum for the number of records per record set.
+- Enforce a reasonable maximum for the number of records per record set.